Please ensure Javascript is enabled for purposes of website accessibility

 Plan as a team to make sure your bases get covered:

-- Connect with your local Delegates in advance to make sure that the desired training events, Caucus meetings, and networking are covered by at least one person in your group
+• Connect with your local Delegates in advance to make sure that desired training events, Caucus meetings, and networking events are covered by at least one person in your group

-- Most Convention events are informal.
-That said, while it’s possible, it’s not always desirable to have to leave one event to attend another.
+• While it’s possible, it’s not always ideal to have to leave one event to attend another, so plan ahead and prioritize events you’d like to attend!

 Take this opportunity to connect with people: